JonJagger/cyber-dojo/readme.txt

 Misc Notes
 ==========
-o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals exercise in Ruby in a very early version of CyberDojo
+o) http://vimeo.com/15104374 has a video of me doing the Roman Numerals exercise in Ruby in a very early version of Cyber-Dojo
-o) http://vimeo.com/8630305 has a video of an even earlier version of CyberDojo I submitted as a proposal to the Software Craftsmanship conference 2010.
+o) http://vimeo.com/8630305 has a video of an even earlier version of Cyber-Dojo I submitted as a proposal to the Software Craftsmanship conference 2010.
-o) When I started CyberDojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
+o) When I started Cyber-Dojo I didn't know any ruby, any rails, or any javascript (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
    Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
-o) I have worked hard to <em>remove</em> features from CyberDojo.
+o) I have worked hard to <em>remove</em> features from Cyber-Dojo.
 My idea is that the simpler the environment the more players will concentrate on the practice and the more they will need to collaborate with each other.
-Remember the aim of a CyberDojo is <em>not</em> to ship something.
-The aim of CyberDojo is to deliberately practice developing software collaboratively.
+Remember the aim of a Cyber-Dojo is <em>not</em> to ship something.
+The aim of Cyber-Dojo is to deliberately practice developing software collaboratively.
-o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about CyberDojo and have provided lots of help right from the very early days.
+o) Olve Maudal, Mike Long and Johannes Brodwall have been enthusiastic about Cyber-Dojo and have provided lots of help right from the very early days.
    Olve, Mike and Johannes - I really appreciate all your help and encouragement.